ChrisCummins/msc-thesis/docs/Log.md

   writing process.
 * Don't underestimate the value of a proper work plan.
 Don't just throw in an arbitrary Gantt chart.

+## Monday 12th

+**N-body simulations**

+N-body simulations are dynamic particle simulations, usually under of physical forces (e.g. n-body problem).
+For example, in gravitational N-body simulations, the equations of motion of a system of N particles under the influence of their mutual gravitational forces are integrated numerically without any simplifying approximations.
+Typically, such simulations require O(N^2) computational time.
+The Particle mesh and tree optimisation methods can reduce this computational complexity to O(NlogN) or less, by reducing the number of required calculations through approximation.